tchop Logo

 Example 1: Driving cultural change through dialogue

-Scenario: A global healthcare company wanted to align employees with its renewed focus on patient-centric care.
+• The situation: A global healthcare company wanted to get all its employees on the same page with its renewed focus on patient-centric care.

-Approach: Leaders hosted virtual town halls with interactive Q&A sessions, followed by smaller group discussions to gather employee input.
+• What they did: Leaders hosted virtual town halls with interactive Q&A sessions, then followed up with smaller group discussions to gather real employee input and perspectives.

 Example 2: Enhancing team collaboration

-Approach: The company implemented tchop™ to create dedicated channels for team discussions, brainstorming, and feedback sharing.
+• What they did: They implemented tchop™ to create dedicated channels for team discussions, brainstorming sessions, and ongoing feedback sharing across departments.

 Challenges in dialogic communication and solutions